-Neidhardt used this method to design the temperaments in his Sectio Canonis Harmonici.
-Here he stated that after determining the sizes of the thirds, one need only determine the tempering of 3 fifths, the first three from C to A, since all the others will automatically be defined by the combination of these three and the decisions which have been made about Diesis distribution.
+Neidhardt used just this method to design the temperaments in his Sectio Canonis Harmonici (1724).
+He stated that after determining the sizes of the thirds, one need only determine the tempering of 3 fifths, the first three from C to A, since all the others will automatically be defined by the combination of these three and the decisions which have been made about Diesis distribution.
 Sorge also adopted the same approach to set his “marker stones” which divide the octave into three blocks for setting either equal or a near-equal temperament, which is how he designed his near-equal temperaments.
 His first step was to determine the Diesis distribution in the primary stack (C – E – G#/Ab – C), which in turn largely defines the nature of the thirds within each of the three trients by placing limits on the possible variation.

-The entire system is divided into 4 stacks of 3 major thirds each (the fifth stack being a transposed repetition of the first), each stack related to the next by a fifth.
+In both graphics, there are 5 stacks of 3 major thirds each (the fifth stack being a transposed repetition of the first), each stack related to the next by a fifth.
 You read the Matrix in two dimensions: horizontal shows fifth relationships, vertical major third relationships.
-Third quality is indicated by ascending green lines, the height of which indicate pure thirds.
-These ascending lines are broken in the middle to indicated the fact that the overall scale is not the same as that used to indicate Diesis compensation.
-In other words, the size of the pure major third is not shown at the same scale as the amount by which the thirds are too wide.
-The portion of the Diesis which has been given to each major third is indicated graphically be the space between the top of each vertical green line and the black trace immediately above it, and numerically by the value directly beneath the upper note of the interval.
-The sum of these values for any stack is always 1.
-The Diesis can be accounted for in a variety of ways, either by giving all of it to single very nasty third (as in 1/4 comma meantone), or by spreading-out among the 3 thirds, either equally or favoring one or another trient.
+Third quality is indicated by ascending green columns which indicate pure major thirds.
+These columns are broken in the middle to indicated the fact that the overall scale is not the same as that used to indicate Diesis compensation; in other words, the size of the pure major third is not shown at the same scale as the amount by which the thirds are too wide.
+The portion of the Diesis which has been given to each major third is indicated graphically be the space between the top of each green column and the black trace immediately above it.
+The numerical value is given directly beneath the upper note of the interval, and the sum of these values for any stack is always 1.
+The Diesis can be accounted for in a variety of ways, either by giving all of it to single very nasty third (as in 1/4 comma meantone), or by spreading it out among the 3 thirds, either equally or favoring one or another trient.
 Historically, the best (narrowest) thirds are always found in the 1st trient, the widest (worst) thirds in the 2nd trient, and the 3rd trient often has a mix of good and bad thirds, worse on the left side (emerging from the 2nd trient) and getting better as one moves to the right (i.e. returning to C-E, which is always the best major third).